nilaybostan/run_voigt_analysis/README.md

-For CMS Dimuon Analysis, these codes can be applied to data and Drell-Yan (MC) files:
+For CMS Dimuon Analysis, these codes can be applied to data, signal, and background Drell-Yan (MC) files:

 1) Muon Efficiency Measurement for Higgs to Dimuon Analysis in CMS (with Tag-and-Probe):